liatrio/image-builder-terraform/README.md

 - Version [1.18](https://dl.google.com/go/go1.18.src.tar.gz) of the Go programming language
 - Version [1.2.5](https://releases.hashicorp.com/terraform/1.2.1/) of infrastructure as code tool Terraform
 - Version [0.38.4](https://github.com/gruntwork-io/terragrunt/releases/download/v0.38.4/terragrunt_linux_amd64) of Terraform wrapper Terragrunt

-# Build
-This repository contains a workflow that creates a current release tag and then uses the [build-scan-push](https://github.com/liatrio/github-workflows/blob/main/.github/workflows/build-scan-push.yaml) reusable workflow to build the docker image, run a Trivy vulnerability scan, and then push to GHCR.
-Below is an example